 We all have so much to organize in both our work lives and our personal lives.
 And while paper calendars can be useful, it’s impractical to carry them everywhere we go.
-So in 2020, it’s essential that we all use at least one calendar app.
+So in 2021, it’s essential that we all use at least one of the calendar apps.

 While they all take different approaches and offer different features, all the apps on this list are easy to use, stable, and robust.
 Plus, each of them offers a few standout features that distinguish them from the rest of the pack.

 - Best Calendar Apps of 2021 for Windows, Mac, iOS & Android

 - Best Cross-Platform Calendar Apps

 - Best Calendar Apps for iOS & Mac

 - Final Thoughts on Choosing the Best Calendar App

 Best Calendar Apps of 2021 for Windows, Mac, iOS & Android

 Check out our list of the best calendar apps below, and find out which ones are best suited to your personal needs.